Alex26000/TestSite1/README.md

 # Canals and Rivers: A comparison
 This site uses maps and 3d illustrations to highlight some differences between canals and Rivers.
-For the sake of example, we explore the Tampa Bypass canal and the Alafia River
+For the sake of example, we explore the Tampa Bypass canal and the Alafia River.
+Additionally, the role of remote sensing is explored.

 ## Canal Course vs River Course
 ![](Canal_Course.png)